Open-Source-Economy/blog/blog-posts/new-free-software-principles.md

 # Applying Free Software Principles to YouTube

-What if Google, the parent company of YouTube, recognizes the democratic challenges presented by YouTube, and decides to fully adopt Stallman’s principles of free software?
+What if Google, the parent company of YouTube, recognizes the democratic challenges presented by YouTube, and decides to fully adopt Free Software’s principles of free software?
 Would YouTube continue to be in control like it is today?
 Could the issues we've discussed find a resolution?

 ## Freedom 0: to Run the Program